-[NOTE: As of this writing, only the Noah land surface model is formally supported within WRF-Hydro.
-Additional land surface models such as CLM or land model driver frameworks, such as the NASA Land Information System (LIS) have been coupled with WRF-Hydro but those efforts are yet in their prototype phases of development and are not yet formally supported.
+[NOTE: As of this writing, only the Noah and NoahMP land surface models are formally supported within WRF-Hydro.
+Additional land surface models such as CLM or land model driver frameworks, such as the NASA Land Information System (LIS) have been coupled with WRF-Hydro but those efforts are in various phases of development and are not yet formally supported.
 They will be released as soon as coupling and testing is complete.]
-The 1D Noah LSM calculates the vertical fluxes of energy (sensible and latent heat, net radiation) and moisture (canopy interception, infiltration, infiltrationexcess, deep percolation, ponded water depth) and soil thermal and moisture states.
-Infiltration excess, ponded water depth and soil moisture are subsequently disaggregated from the 1D Noah LSM grid, typically of O(1-4 km) spatial resolution, to a highresolution, O(30-100 m) routing grid using a time-step weighted method (Gochis and Chen, 2003) and are passed to the subsurface and overland flow terrain-routing modules.
-In typical U.S. applications, land cover classifications for the 1D Noah LSM are provided by the USGS 24-type land cover product of Loveland et al. (1995); soil classifications are provided by the 1-km STATSGO database (Miller and White, 1998); and soil hydraulic parameters that are mapped to the STATSGO soil classes are specified by the soil analysis of Cosby et al. (1984).
-The WRF model pre-processing system (WPS) also provides a fairly comprehensive database of land surface data that can be used to setup the Noah land surface model As discussed in Chapter 4, it is possible to use other land cover and soils datasets.
+The 1D Noah and NoahMP LSMs calculate the vertical fluxes of energy (sensible and latent heat, net radiation) and moisture (canopy interception, infiltration, infiltration-excess, deep percolation) and soil thermal and moisture states.
+Infiltration excess, ponded water depth and soil moisture are subsequently disaggregated from the 1D LSM grid, typically of O(1-4 km) spatial resolution, to a high-resolution, O(30-100 km)m) routing grid using a time-step weighted method (Gochis and Chen, 2003) and are passed to the subsurface and overland flow terrain-routing modules.
+In typical U.S. applications, land cover classifications for the 1D LSMs are provided by the USGS 24type land cover product of Loveland et al. (1995); soil classifications are provided by the 1-km STATSGO database (Miller and White, 1998); and soil hydraulic parameters that are mapped to the STATSGO soil classes are specified by the soil analysis of Cosby et al. (1984).
+Other land cover and soil type classification data sets can be used with WRF-Hydro but users are responsible for mapping those categories back to the same categories as used in the USGS land cover and STATSGO soil type datasets.
+The WRF model preprocessing system (WPS) also provides a fairly comprehensive database of land surface data that can be used to setup the Noah and NoahMP land surface models.
+As discussed in Chapter 4, it is possible to use other land cover and soils datasets.